scottbromander/mongodb_notes/README.md

 ```

 Collections are simply groups of documents.
 Since documents exist independently, they can have different fields.
-Potions can have different key/value pairs but exist within the same collection:
+Fruits can have different key/value pairs but exist within the same collection:
 ```javascript
 {
    name: “Apple”,